 Ceremonies: Collective Renewal, Healing, and Well-Being

-I have written elsewhere about the traditional ceremonies I experienced in the Peruvian Andes with the Q’ero well over 20 years ago, with the Kalahari Bushman in Namibia in 2008 and the Aboriginal people of Australia in 2010 and 2011 (enter link to blog piece).
+I have written elsewhere about the traditional ceremonies I experienced in the Peruvian Andes with the Q’ero well over 20 years ago, with the Kalahari Bushman in Namibia in 2008 and the Aboriginal people of Australia in 2010 and 2011.
 In my doctoral work in human and organizational systems I focused on how rites of passages provide a human systems framework for understanding and working with change and renewal.
 (Please see The Liminal Pathways Change Framework which I developed based on this research).
 This research included a focus on how initiations into indigenous cultures can help open the western mind to more reciprocal, holistic, earth-honoring, and spiritual approaches, missing in our own culture.

 Participating in these traditional ceremonies profoundly expanded my awareness and appreciation for the human capacity to search for and find a sense of place and belonging, not only within the world we live in, but also within the cosmos.
 These understandings are captured in the many creation stories that tell us about our origins and how to live in a good way.
 Many ceremonies are enactments of these stories, providing a timeless healing response to the existential experience of being human.
 While cultural expressions may be vastly different, a shared pattern of human need is present across all of them.